 Schools and Programs

 Adult schools may offer both on-campus and online classes, as well as DVD-based home-study courses.
-Day, evening and weekend classes are typically available as well.
-The following table has some general info about two community schools with adult education offerings.
+Day, evening, and weekend classes are typically available as well.
+The following section has some general info about three community schools with adult education offerings.